Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `ellipsis` | `boolean` | If `true`, the string is truncated to fit the specified bounds.
 If `false`, the entire string is drawn, even if it extends beyond the specified bounds.
 | `state` | `number` | The state of the style to draw.
 If the specified style has multiple fill colors, setting the state selects which color to use.

-Draws a string with the style, position, and state speciied.
+Draws a string with the style, position, and state specified.

 ```javascript
 let sampleStyle = new Style({ font:"600 28px Open Sans", color: ["red", "yellow", "green", "blue"] });